ganemedelabs/citeease-cli/README.md

 ## 🔧 Configuration

 `citeease-cli` allows you to configure default settings for citation generation using the `config` command.
-This helps you avoid repeating options like style, locale, or format with every command.
+This helps you avoid repeating options like style, locale, format, or in-text citations with every command.

 ### Configuration Options

 -   **`style`**: Set the default citation style (e.g., `apa`, `mla`, `chicago-author-date`).
 -   **`locale`**: Set the default locale (e.g., `en-US`, `fr-FR`, `ar`).
 -   **`format`**: Set the default output format (e.g., `text`, `HTML`, `rtf`, `asciidoc`).
+-   **`intext`**: Enable or disable in-text citations by default.
+The default value is `false`.
 -   **`reset`**: Reset all configurations to their default values.

 ### Examples